kghent4/Monopoly.java/README.md

 Display.java methods that you will use:

-    public static void landOnUnownedProperty(Property p)
+    public static void inform(String text)
-    - Call this method if the property landed on can be bought!
+    - Give it the text that you want to display to the user

-    public static void landOnOwnedProperty(Property p)
+    public static int choice(String title, String text, String[] options)
-    - Call this method if the property landed on is owned by someone!
+    - Allow the user to make a choice.

-    public static void landOnSpecialProperty(Property p, String text)
+    - Give it the title for the popup, the question, and an Array of String options to choose from
-    - Call this method if the property landed on is a special property!
-Give it the text that you want to display.
+    - Returns the index of the option that is chosen from the options Array

     public static void setDiceDisplay(Player p, int number)
     - Call this method to update the display when the dice are rolled!
 Tell it who rolled and what they rolled.